dotnet/samples/core/interop/source-generation/ComWrappersGeneration/README.md

 # .NET Source-Generated COM Sample

-This project demonstrates how to use the COM source generators in the .NET SDK to expose .NET objects to COM and import COM objects to .NET, with source-generated parameter marshalling.
-This tutorial compiles the projects to a NativeAOT application to demonstrate the compatibility of source-generated COM, and to export native methods from the Server project that the Windows COM system requires.
+This tutorial demonstrates how to use COM source generators in .NET 8+ to create a COM server.
+The projects compile using Native AOT to demonstrate the compatibility of source-generated COM, and to export native methods from the Server project that are required by all COM servers.

 This example defines an interface `ICalculator` that provides `Add` and `Subtract` methods.
 The server provides an implementation of `ICalculator` and exposes it to COM through registration.
 The client project creates an instance of the object through the `CoCreateInstance` Win32 method, and calls methods on the object.